Kicks (film): Plot

-Brandon realizing his mistake heads to uncle Marlon's house and leaves the gun next to him.
+Upon realizing his mistake, Brandon heads to Uncle Marlon's house and leaves the gun next to him.
 Uncle Marlon tells him "That ain't how it works.
 Once you start something you gotta see it to the end."
 He tells Brandon to keep the gun because Flaco will definitely go after him.
 Meanwhile, Flaco is seen with his son in the same store Brandon was in at the beginning of the film and buys his son a pair of new sneakers.
 In the car, he tells his son that they are going after the sneakers in order to teach him about standing up for himself and not allowing anyone to get away with things.